 Here the pockets are full!
 Everyone received a chalkboard tag, candy, save the date for the next DIY event, three different tips sheets.
 For painting furniture, chalkboard tips and lettering tricks, plus ideas for common thrift store finds.
 Oh, and the sliding business card holder!

-Next I’ll post about the event.
-It was a blast and fun to work and creative with new friends.
+Next, I’ll post about the event.
+It was a blast and fun to work and create with new friends.

 I would like to get these professionally printed…but the cost…hum.

 Join the newsletter